 Where do your teachers come from?

 Our teachers are U.S. certified or equivalent.
 Like our students, AISL's teachers and overseas faculty are an international group!
-53% are from the United States; 19% Nigeria; 10% Canada; 5% United Kingdom; 2% South Africa; and 11% France, India, Lebanon, Mexico, New Zealand, Poland, Spain, Venezuela and Zambia.
+53% are from the United States of America; 19% Nigeria; 10% Canada; 5% United Kingdom; 2% South Africa; and 11% France, India, Lebanon, Mexico, New Zealand, Poland, Spain, Venezuela and Zambia.

 Where do your students come from?

 AISL is truly an international school with our students' families representing 58 different countries!
-Based on father's nationalities, our largest international communities include: India 21%; United States 18%; Nigeria 12%; United Kingdom 6%; Lebanon and Pakistan 4%; and Brazil and Israel 3%.
+Based on father's nationalities, our largest international communities include: India 20%; United States of America 19%; Nigeria 12%; United Kingdom 6%; Lebanon and Pakistan 4%; Canada and Israel 3%; and China, France and South Africa 2%.
 Click here to see all 45 countries (0% represents 1-3 people)

 What curriculum does AISL follow?

 Our curriculum is based on AERO Common Core Plus (American Education Reaches Out) standards and benchmarks.
 AISL is fully accredited by the Middle States Association of Colleges and Schools (MSA), the Council for International Schools (CIS) and the International Baccalaureate organization (IB) as an IB Diploma school.
 AISL has an ongoing review of curricular needs and academic programs.

 Starting in Kindergarten, children study Spanish or French, unless they are English Language Learners (i.e. ELL), in which case, they study English starting in grade 1.
 Beginning in grade 9, students may study Spanish, French or Arabic.

 What after school activities does AISL offer?

 Please click here for after school activities/sports, Saturday sports, and competitive sports.